Kitchener Wastewater Treatment Plant Upgrades

 - Construction of Plant 3 with capacity of approximately 60 to 80 MLD to provide, as a minimum, nitrification and tertiary treatment for enhanced phosphorus removal.

-Class EA Study
+Class Environmental Assessment Study

-In order to upgrade treatment and ensure better effluent quality in the future, the Region is completing a Municipal Class Environmental Assessment (EA) Study for upgrading the treatment process, as well as for the provision of standby power to provide security to ensure essential operations will continue in the event of a power failure at the plant.
+In order to upgrade treatment and ensure better effluent quality in the future, the Region has completed a Municipal Class Environmental Assessment (EA) Study for upgrading the treatment process, as well as for the provision of standby power to provide security to ensure essential operations will continue in the event of a power failure at the plant.
 The proposed upgrades are part of the last of three WWTP upgrade phases and will not increase the existing WWTP capacity.
 The upgrades will improve how odours are managed at the plant and will improve long term Grand River water quality, and therefore have a positive effect on the natural environment.

 - Provide better effluent quality and odour management;